 SteelSeries' higher-end models come with digital-to-audio converters for improved sound quality or base stations that put controls for line chat mixing within easy reach.
 However, Razer offers more budget-friendly options.
 They have more headphones that support Bluetooth and more headphones intended for hybrid gaming and casual use.
 If you're looking for a high-end headset with many features, check out SteelSeries' best headphones.

-Astro's line of gaming headsets includes fewer budget options.
+Astro's gaming headset line includes fewer budget options.
 More of Razer's headsets support Bluetooth as well as non-Bluetooth wireless.
 Astro's headsets usually have a bulkier, less versatile design.
 Then again, higher-end Astro models offer a more comfortable fit and often have an open-back design, which helps create a wider, more natural soundstage.
 If you're interested in a more immersive listening experience and don't care about noise isolation or leakage, it's worth checking out Astro's best headsets.

 This brand doesn't make hybrid gaming and casual-use over-ear headphones like Razer does, but it makes some true wireless earbuds.
 Still, if you're looking for dedicated gaming headphones, HyperX's best headphones are more comfortable and sturdier.
 However, unlike Razer headphones, many don't include sound customization features and are less likely to have features like customizable RGB lighting.